Factorized Blank Thresholding for Improved Runtime Efficiency of Neural Transducers: Introduction

 RNN-T's joint network or \emph{joiner} (analogous to the decoder), on the other hand, has not been explored much from a runtime efficiency perspective.
 Typically consisting of just one fully connected (FC) layer, the joiner is computationally cheap compared to the encoder and predictor.
 Despite of that, however, the joiner has a surprisingly large influence on the on-device decoding speed as well as power consumption, as it is executed very frequently during decoding.

-Recent work \cite{VarianiRybachAllauzenEtAl20} proposed to factorize the joiner into separate blank and non-blank portions that are computed separately, aiming to estimate internal language model (LM) scores for more accurate integration of external LMs~\cite{VarianiRybachAllauzenEtAl20,Sainath21Efficient,Chen22factorized}.
+In Hybrid Autoregressive Transducer (HAT) \cite{VarianiRybachAllauzenEtAl20}, the authors proposed to factorize the joiner into separate blank and non-blank portions that are computed separately, aiming to estimate internal language model (LM) scores for more accurate integration of external LMs~\cite{VarianiRybachAllauzenEtAl20,Sainath21Efficient,Chen22factorized}.
 We propose to use the same factorization, but for the purpose of improving runtime efficiency.

 In this paper, we leverage the joiner-factorization idea and the ``spiky" nature of RNN-T's output as follows.
 We first compute only the blank probability separately; if the remaining non-blank probability mass is below a threshold, skip the significantly more expensive non-blank computation altogether.
 We show that this simple method can avoid roughly \textbf{two-thirds} of non-blank joiner invocations, resulting in \textbf{26-30\%} improvement in decoding speed and \textbf{43-53\%} reduction in on-device power consumption due to reduced memory bandwidth.
 Crucially, our method incurs no Word Error Rate (WER) degradation, neither on Librispeech nor on large-scale in-house data.
 To the best of our knowledge, this is the first work to explore optimizing RNN-T's joiner to improve runtime efficiency.